AhaanKanaujia/Keyword-Extraction/README.md

 <hr>

 In TF-IDF, a score is computed for each word to signify its importance in the piece of text.
-We first vectorize the document by using a bag-of-words.
+We first vectorize the document by using a bag-of-words model.
 Then, to represent a piece of text, count the number of times each word appears in the document and is put in the corresponding vector entry.

 Algorithm for TF-IDF: